Christ’s is widely known for the study of languages and History and our ASNC students enjoy working within that broader tradition and community.

 Visit How to Apply for full details and a timeline of the application process.
 We welcome applicants from all backgrounds and school types, all over the world.
 If you're applying from outside the UK, please read our international students section.

-• There is no Admissions Assessment for Anglo-Saxon, Norse and Celtic.
+There is no admissions test for Anglo-Saxon, Norse and Celtic.

-Although there are no required subjects, taking History and English is helpful.
-If you plan to choose any language papers here, it’s a good idea to take a foreign language (such as French, German, Latin or another) at A-level, IB Higher or equivalent to test your linguistic ability.
+Although there are no required subjects, taking History and/or English is helpful.
+If you plan to choose any language papers here, it’s a good idea to take a foreign language (such as French, German, Latin or another) at A-level, IB Higher, Scottish Advanced Higher or equivalent to test your linguistic ability.

-After we receive your application, we ask you to send us two essays you feel accurately reflect your abilities and interests.
+After we receive your application, we will ask you to upload two essays that you feel accurately reflect your abilities and interests.
 These should be work written during the normal course of your studies and already marked by a teacher.
-We recommend you keep copies for your own reference as we may discuss them at interview.
+We advise you to keep copies for your own reference as we may discuss them at interview.

-We publish full guidelines on written work in the Current Applicants section on 20 September each year.
+We publish full guidelines on written work in the Current Applicants section on 20 September each year, and the deadline for uploading your essays will be in early November.

-Those invited for interview are normally interviewed for 35-50 minutes in total.
+Those selected for interview are normally interviewed for 35-50 minutes in total.
 At Christ’s, we usually split the time into two interviews with academics in Anglo-Saxon, Norse and Celtic.
-One interview includes discussion of your written work, the other is based on text/s you'll have a chance to study on the day of the interview.
+Please ensure that you re-read your essays before your interviews.

 Most ASNC subjects are not normally taught at school, so we don’t expect you to have specific knowledge of ASNC topics.
 We want to see that you have a lively general interest in medieval matters, and show intellectual curiosity and flexibility of mind.
 We’re looking for an aptitude and enthusiasm for what you'll do on the course, such as learning new languages, studying literature and analysing historical documents.